JTok/unraid-v6-plugins/README.md

   If this option is set to "no" but the user you wish to login with has a blank password, then SSH login will not be possible.
 The exception to this is rule is when a user has been configured with a public / private key pair.

+* `Ciphers`

+  This option allows you to select the encryption ciphers that are allowed for SSH connections.
+The default setting is for this plugin is *blank*.
+This means that the default ciphers for your system will be used.
+This option was added to allow workarounds for [CVE-2023-48795](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2023-48795) while UNRAID is still using an unpatched version of OpenSSH.
+  My recommendation is to set this to `aes128-gcm@openssh.com,aes256-gcm@openssh.com` to be certain that you are not using any of the ciphers that are vulnerable to this exploit.
+  However, if you know what you are doing you can just use `-chacha20-poly1305@openssh.com` (Be sure to include the '-' at the beginning of the string).
+You will need to make sure you are also not explicitly enabling any `aes(128|192|256)-cbc` ciphers while using the default MACs.
+See [this link](https://jfrog.com/blog/ssh-protocol-flaw-terrapin-attack-cve-2023-48795-all-you-need-to-know/) for more details.

 >**Scenario 1:** you require SSH access for *root*.  *root* already has a password...
 >- Enable option `PermitRootUser`
 >- Enable option `Password Authentication`